Uyanide/dotfiles/README.md

 ## Quickshell

-Not based on, but heaviely depends on modules from [noctalia-shell](https://github.com/noctalia-dev/noctalia-shell).
+Not based on, but heavily depends on modules from [noctalia-shell](https://github.com/noctalia-dev/noctalia-shell).
 This setup is currently only adapted for Niri.

 ## Eww